-Most patients go straight home from hospital however some patients may require extra support to regain or sustain independence.
+Most patients go straight home from hospital however in some cases they may require some extra support to enable them to regain or sustain their independence, this may include a period of rehabilitation in a community hospital or alternative placement.

-A safe and timely discharge from hospital allows other patients, who require a community hospital bed, to be admitted without delay.
+Your safe and timely discharge from hospital will allow new patients who need acute hospital treatment to be admitted without delay.